HomeTriviaFood & CultureTteokbokki

 Hard

-Authentic tteokbokki rice cakes are made from non-glutinous rice flour, not regular white rice flour.
-The starch composition gives them their uniquely chewy texture.
+Tteokbokki rice cakes (garaetteok) are made from non-glutinous white rice flour, which is essentially regular white rice flour—not glutinous (sweet) rice flour.
+This gives them their chewy texture.

 More in Food & Culture